LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Results

-\item \textit{Overall model performance.} \begin{itemize} \item \textbf{GPT-4 achieves the highest scores, but Llama-3.3-70B is a strong alternative.} Across all target groups (\textit{Woman} and both \textit{Migrant} test sets), \textbf{GPT-4 (zero-shot)} consistently shows the top performance, coming closest to the human upper bound in both high-level and fine-grained classification. \textbf{Llama-3.3-70B} is the best-performing open model, showing meaningful gains from few-shot prompting (in particular in the high-level classification).
+\begin{itemize}[leftmargin=2em] \item \textbf{GPT-5 leads, but some open models offer a strong alternative.} Across \textit{Woman} and both \textit{Migrant} test sets, \texttt{GPT-5} (few-shot) matches human annotators on the high-level task and surpasses them on the fine-grained task.
+Among open models, \texttt{gpt-oss-120B} matches the human reference value in fine-grained performance and comes close to \texttt{GPT-4} and \texttt{GPT-5} at the high level.

+Among the remaining open-weight models, \texttt{Llama-4-Scout}, \texttt{Qwen-2.5}, and \texttt{Llama-3.3-70B} show the strongest performance.
+These models achieve comparable results across targets and evaluation levels (e.g., on Migrant T1, fine-grained F1 scores range from 0.38 to 0.43 and high-level scores from 0.59 to 0.65).
+While their relative strengths vary by setting, where \texttt{Qwen-2.5} and \texttt{Llama-4-Scout} achieve the strongest fine-grained scores, and \texttt{Llama-3.3-70B} the highest high-level scores, their overall performance remains closely clustered.

-\item \textbf{Model size correlates with performance, but not perfectly.} Larger models generally outperform smaller ones on both high-level and fine-grained tasks (see Figure~\ref{fig:size-performance} for the relationship between model size and performance).
-Mid-sized models follow, and smaller models perform worst.
-However, this relationship is not strictly linear: for example, \texttt{Llama3-8B-it} underperforms relative to smaller baselines like \texttt{BERT} and the similarly sized \texttt{Gemma-9B-it}.
+\item \textbf{Model size correlates with performance, but not perfectly.} Larger models generally outperform smaller ones on both high-level and fine-grained tasks (see \Cref{fig:size-performance}).
+However, this relationship is non-monotonic: moving from small to mid-sized models brings clear benefits, with notable exceptions such as \texttt{Llama3-8B}, which underperforms relative to smaller baselines like \texttt{BERT} and the similarly sized \texttt{Gemma-9B}.
+Among large models ($\approx$70B–120B+ parameters), performance gains diminish.
+Moreover, mid-sized models can match or outperform larger systems; for example, \texttt{gpt-oss-20B} clusters with \texttt{Qwen-72B} and \texttt{Mistral-Large-2}, while \texttt{gpt-oss-120B} approaches \texttt{GPT-4/5} on the fine-grained benchmark.
+These results suggest that factors beyond parameter count influence model performance.